Keshab23nm/Student_Management-/README.md

 # Student_Management-
-This is a students management system using php
+This is a students management system using HTML,CSS,PHP